 Each classroom will be thoroughly cleaned daily.
 Cleaning logs will be signed and posted in each room.
 Additionally, tools, touch points, and surfaces will be wiped down before and after each class with a bleach solution.
 Disinfecting wipes will be available in each classroom for student use, so that each individual can wipe down tools before and after use.

-- Check-in – Patrons must check-in at the check-in table in front of the Visual Arts Building.
+Patrons must check-in at the check-in table of the facility in which their class is being held.
 Each individual entering the facility will be signed in by the desk attendant on duty.
 Patrons are only permitted building access during the date and time of the class in which they are registered and during the 15 minutes prior to the scheduled start time of their class.
 The desk attendant will have a list of patrons registered for classes each day.
 If a patron refuses to wear an appropriate face covering/mask that completely covers the nose and mouth, or is not on the pre-approved list of individuals who may enter the space that day, they will be denied entry and asked to leave.